Thechi2000/bootstrap/README.md

     {
         base_url: String - Url of the root of the application
-        algorithm: String - Name of the algorithm to checksum the files [{
+        algorithm: String - Name of the algorithm to checksum the files
+        files: FileInfo[] - Array containing the informations for each file of the application
+        ignored_files: String[] - List of files/dirs that won't be modified during the update }

+    FileInfo:
+    {
         path: String - Path of the file (relative to the root of the application
-            hash: String - Checksum of the file (Crockford Base32 Encoding) }] - Array containing the informations for each file of the application }
+        hash: String - Checksum of the file (Crockford Base32 Encoding) }
 ```
 <p>